Mr. Jesus Torres

 Jesus Torres serves as the Director of Bands for East View High School in the Georgetown Independent School District.
 Mr. Torres previously taught in the Austin and Lockhart independent school districts.
 While in these positions, Mr. Torres’ concert bands received Superior ratings and Best in Class awards in UIL Concert and Sight Reading and numerous festivals across Texas and Colorado.
 Mr. Torres has been an integral part of consistently successful marching bands at the UIL Region, Area and State levels, as well as perennial BOA Regional and Super Regional finalists.
 Mr. Torres brings an acute understanding of marching band instruction and administration and a wealth of experience working with some of the top design professionals in the activity.

-Mr. Torres an alumnus of McCallum High School in Austin, TX and attended The University of Texas at Austin where he earned a Bachelor of Music degree in Music and Human Learning and a Certificate of Achievement in Trumpet Performance.
+Mr. Torres an alumnus of McCallum High School in Austin, Texas and attended The University of Texas at Austin where he earned a Bachelor of Music degree in Music and Human Learning and a Certificate of Achievement in Trumpet Performance.
 In addition to his duties at East View, Mr. Torres maintains an active career as a trumpeter and as a conductor in central Texas.
 He is a conductor and founding member of the St. Paul Summer Wind Ensemble and a charter member of the Cedar Park Winds.

 Mr. Torres is a former member and previous guest conductor of the Austin Symphonic Band and performed with that ensemble at the 2007 Midwest International Band and Orchestra Clinic in Chicago.
 He currently serves as the Artistic Director and Conductor of the Cinematic Symphony, an Austin-based ensemble that performs the music of television, film, and video games.
 Since his onset with the Cinematic Symphony in 2011, Mr. Torres has maintained the group’s active role in commissioning new works and engaging the highest caliber musical artists.
 Mr. Torres’ commitment to musical excellence and a strong bond between the Cinematic Symphony and the local community, continue to bring the ensemble to higher levels of achievement and closer to the goal of being one of the premier community musical groups in the country.